mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 **Log Analytics** has pre-built queries for different purposes, such as alerts, performance, and audit logs for Azure AD.
 You can send metrics to Log Analytics so they can be queried like other logs.

-The "Insights" menu section in Azure Monitor refers to curated visualizations for specific services.
+The *Insights* menu section in Azure Monitor refers to curated visualizations for specific services.
 Application Insights is for your web applications, Network insights is for your deployed network resources, etc.

 You can send logs to a storage account and specify retention (an expiration date), or you can send logs to a third-party tool.